X-wang-1/X-wang-1.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year master's student at the School of Nursing, Peking University, and I am honored to be mentored by Professor Li Pengfei.
-My research interests include large language models and aging.
+My research interests include large language models and aging.I will update you if there are any further results.
+Trust me.

 You can find my CV here: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).